All about Paper M2

 Important: No calendars will be provided.
 Since 2022, candidates have been responsible for preparing their own calendars.

-Since Paper M2 will include Paper D1 questions starting in 2026, candidates can prepare for M2 by practising past Paper D1 questions.
+Since Paper M2 will include Paper D1 questions in 2026, candidates can prepare for M2 by practising past Paper D1 questions.
 Our M2 and D1 study groups will also be combined, allowing each candidate to choose the timing that suits them best.

 Paper M2 courses